I. Guiding values

 In addition, we consulted and incorporated ideas found in the ethics policies of the Society of Professional Journalists, ProPublica, the Center for Investigative Reporting, National Public Radio, The Denver Post, The Texas Tribune, The New York Times, The Washington Post and The Wall Street Journal.

-We are also appreciative of the support and guidance of Civil and of Vivian Schiller, the CEO of the Civil Foundation.
+We are also appreciative of the support and guidance that was provided to us by Civil and by Vivian Schiller.

-Readers must be able to trust that, when they read a news article from The Colorado Sun, it represents our best and most sincere effort to report the truth.
+Readers must be able to trust that every news article from The Colorado Sun represents our best and most sincere effort to report the truth.
 This is a basic pillar of journalism.
 We are here to seek the truth on behalf of the people of Colorado.
 That’s it.

 Fact vs. fiction

-All news stories published by The Colorado Sun must be based on verifiable facts, unless noted otherwise.
+All news stories published by The Colorado Sun must be based on verifiable facts.
 In the event we publish a work of fiction — including creative short stories, excerpts of novels and scripted videos or audio pieces — the work must be clearly labeled as fiction and care must be taken to present it in a manner that will not create confusion between it and our non-fiction news and opinion work.

 Truthfulness in storytelling